 Serial rapist targeting Black sorority members in Texas

-The four victims, who range from age to mid-50s to mid-60s, are alumni of the sorority who live in the Dallas area.
-The attacks took place between the hours of 9 p.m. and 4 a.m., according to local police.
+The four victims, who range from age to mid-50s to mid-60s, are alumnae members living in the Dallas area and were attacked between the hours of 9 p.m. and 4 a.m. according to local police.
 The suspect is also believed to be stalking his victims.

-Police say that a possible motive may be some form of payback for something that happened involving the sorority or that the suspect may have a strange obsession with the organization.
-The women were all home alone when they were attacked.
+Police also said that a possible motive may be that the suspect is looking for some form of pay back for something that happened involving the sorority and that the suspect may have a strange obsession.
+The women were all home alone when they were attacked